watchthehit/btfree/documentation/ColorSystemMigration.md

    - ✅ Replaced `BFColors.oceanBlue` with `BFColors.calm`
    - ✅ Verified proper appearance in preview illustrations

-2. **Shared Components**
+2. ✅ **Shared Components**
+   - ✅ Updated `BFComponents.swift` to use consistent `BFColors` properties
+   - ✅ Replaced direct color references with `BFColors` equivalents
+   - ✅ Ensured shadow colors use `BFColors.primary` with opacity
+   - ✅ Confirmed all components use standard color properties
-   - ⬜ Update remaining shared components in `BFComponents.swift`
+   - ⬜ Review remaining specialized components in other files
-   - ⬜ Ensure consistent styling across all shared UI elements

 3. **Documentation**
    - ⬜ Update all code examples in documentation to use `BFColors`